 - Permits/Fees: None

-If you are in Moab, this trail is a great option for a quick hike that can be knocked off your list in a morning or afternoon.
+If you are in Moab, this trail is a great option for a quick hike that can be knocked off your list in an morning or an afternoon.

 Best Time To Hike to Corona Arch